 - Before you buy a product or service;

 - Before you receive your bill;

 - If you cannot afford to pay your bill; and

 Additionally, the Telecommunications Industry Ombudsman (TIO) deals with consumer complaints concerning breaches of the Code.

 3. Franchising Code of Conduct

-The Code is regulated by the Australian Competition and Consumer Commission (ACCC) who encourages compliance with the Code.
-It investigates alleged breaches of the Franchising Code, and takes action when appropriate.
+Moreover, the Code is regulated by the Australian Competition and Consumer Commission (ACCC) who encourages compliance with the Code.
+Subsequently, it investigates alleged breaches of the Franchising Code, and takes action when appropriate.

 What issues are covered by the Code?

 From 1 January 2015, a new Franchising Code of Conduct was implemented.
 As a result, parties to a franchise agreement must comply with new requirements, and procedures should be in place to ensure your compliance with the Code.
 For example, franchisors must act in good faith, put marketing fund money in a separate account, etc.

 LawPath has experienced franchise lawyers who can help you and advise you on your rights and obligations.